 According to the DEA and most other sources, outside of laboratory tests, there is no sure way to tell what cocaine is laced with.

 According to Scientific American, there is a relatively inexpensive laboratory test to determine the presence of fentanyl in any substance, including cocaine.

-However, for most of the substances that it been found in, formal laboratory tests are necessary to determine its presence.
+However, for most of the substances that it has been found in, formal laboratory tests are necessary to determine their presence.

-Anyone cocaine users who begin to experience extreme nausea, muscle stiffness, confusion, or other effects that would not be expected from using the drug should immediately call 911.
+Anyone cocaine user who begins to experience extreme nausea, muscle stiffness, confusion, or other effects that would not be expected from using the drug should immediately call 911.

 The only way to truly ensure safety is not to use cocaine at all.

 “Cocaine is an extremely potent stimulant drug that by itself has numerous potential negative effects, including the development of a substance use disorder.
 Cocaine laced with other substances can produce unpredictable effects, many of which can be potentially dangerous and even fatal.”